khaors/geocompr/main.md

 Thereby, we should account for the fact that the farther away the people are from the shop, the more unlikely it becomes that they actually visit it (distance decay function).
 - Also it would be a good idea to take into account competitors.
 That is, if there already is a bike shop in the vicinity of the chosen location, one has to distribute possible customers (or sales potential) between the competitors [@huff_probabilistic_1963; @wieland_market_2017].
-- We need to find suitable and affordable real estate (accessible, parking spots, frequency of passers-by, big windows, friendly staff, etc.).
+- We need to find suitable and affordable real estate (accessible, parking spots, frequency of passers-by, big windows, etc.).

 ## Exercises